 As new consumer interaction points continue emerging, the customer journey is further complicated, driving a need for smarter, faster approaches to experience management.
 With their flexible API-based architecture, headless solutions answer this need by driving the next generation of personalized, customer-first e-commerce environments.
 For any business looking to unify their brand experience and secure a competitive lead through innovation, look no further.

 Learn more about Human Element.
-As an Adobe Silver Solutions Partner with over 40 Adobe certifications on staff, our Magento experts are ready to make eCommerce work for your business!
+As an Adobe Silver Solutions Partner with over 40 Adobe certifications on staff, our Adobe Commerce (Magento) experts are ready to make eCommerce work for your business!